Gallic Wars: 54 BC: Victory over the Britons

-Revolts in Gaul
+54–50 BC: Pacification of Gaul

+54–53 BC: Ambiorix's revolt

 Campaign map of 54 BC.
 Tribes that revolted have flame icons near their name.
 Note the Gallic victory over Sabinus in northern Gaul, and Caesar's rush to relieve Cicero.

 Things did not run so smoothly back on the continent during 54 BC.
 Harvests had failed in Gaul that year, but Caesar still wintered his legions there, and expected the Gauls to feed his troops.
 He did at least realize harvests had failed and spread his troops out so they would not overburden one tribe.
 But this isolated his legions, making them easier to attack.
 Gallic anger boiled over shortly after the legions made camp for the winter, and tribes rebelled.

 The Eburones, under the competent Ambiorix, had been forced to winter a legion and five cohorts under Quintus Titurius Sabinus and Lucius Aurunculeius Cotta.
 Ambiorix attacked the Roman camp and told Sabinus (falsely) that all of Gaul was revolting and that the Germanic tribes were also invading.
 He offered to give the Romans safe passage if they abandoned their camp and returned to Rome.
 In what Gilliver describes as an incredibly foolish move, Sabinus believed Ambiorix.
 As soon as Sabinus left the camp, his forces were ambushed in a steep valley.
 Sabinus had not chosen an appropriate formation for the terrain, and the green troops panicked.
 The Gauls won decisively, both Sabinus and Cotta were killed, and only a handful of Romans survived.

 The total defeat of Sabinus spread revolutionary fervor, and the Atuatuci, Nervii, and their allies also rebelled.
 They attacked the camp of Quintus Cicero, brother to Marcus Cicero—the famed orator and a key political player whom Caesar wished to keep as a loyal ally.
 They also told Cicero the story that Ambiorix had related to Sabinus, but Cicero was not as gullible as Sabinus.
 He fortified the camp's defenses and attempted to get a messenger to Caesar.
 The Gauls began a fierce siege.
 Having previously captured a number of Roman troops as prisoners, they used the knowledge of the Romans' tactics to build siege towers and earthworks.
 They then assaulted the Romans nearly continuously for more than two weeks.
 Cicero's message finally reached Caesar, and he immediately took two legions and cavalry to relieve the siege.
 They went on a forced march through the lands of the Nervii, making some 20 mi a day.
 Caesar defeated the 60,000 strong Gallic army and finally rescued Cicero's legion.
 The siege resulted in a more than 90% casualty rate for Cicero's men.
 Caesar's praise of Quintus Cicero's tenacity was unending.